rollerworks/search/UPGRADE-2.0.md

    * `removeComparison(1)` becomes `remove(\Rollerworks\Component\Search\Value\Compare::class, 1)`
    * `addComparisons(new Compare(..))` becomes `add(new Compare(..))`

- * A `ValueHolder` no longer holds a "view" format, to Exporter must use the viewTransformer of the search field to get a view representation of the value.
+ * A `ValueHolder` no longer holds a "view" format, an Exporter must use the viewTransformer of the search field to get a view representation of the value.

  * A SearchCondition's value structure cannot be locked anymore.